MCP Server

 • list — list all widgets in a report (summaries grouped by tab)

 • csv_export — export widget data as CSV rows.
-Check data_status in the response: ready (data loaded), warning (data source error or still warming up — check warning_message for details, retry later), no_data (no data for the date range)
+Response contains csv_rows: string[][] (first row is headers, rest are data rows), data_status (ready = data loaded, warning = source error or warming up — check warning_message and retry after retry_after_seconds, no_data = no data for the date range), and title (widget display name)

 • list_premade — cursor-paginated list of premade/template widgets (no report_id needed, pass cursor from page.cursor for next page).
 Requires channel_id to scope results to a specific integration